-The Membership Committee shall be constituted of three (3) members appointed by the President.
+The Membership Committee shall be constituted of three (3) elected members.
+(Amendment IV: October 2006)

 The Committee shall process applications for membership to IRSJA and make recommendations about the applicants to the Society as described in the Members Manual, as approved by the Society.